mocyber/cyber_reference_wiki/docs/hunt/index.md

 ### Purpose

-"Hunt" or "Blue" topics include all things related to defense against the dark, at least within the cyber discipline.
+"Hunt" or "Blue" topics include all things related to defense against the dark arts, at least within the cyber discipline.

 ### Links